gcastill0/api-gateway-oss/unit-01/README.md

 ```
 Using /usr/bin/python3
-<string>:1: DeprecationWarning: The distutils package is deprecated and slated for removal in Python 3.12.
+Python 3.12.
 Use setuptools or check PEP 632 for potential alternatives
 Attempting to download glooctl version v1.16.14
 Downloading glooctl-linux-amd64...
 Download complete!, validating checksum...